 - b.
-Each half shall start with a kickoff- - c.
-Three minutes before the scheduled starting time the referee shall toss a coin at midfield in the presence of not more than four field captains from each team and another game official first designating the field captain of the visiting team to call the coin toss Before the second half the referee will obtain the teams' second half options. - d.
+When any Squad Member enters the playing enclosure prior to the officials escorting the captains out for the coin toss, the head coach or an assistant coach from that team must be present on the field. - c.
+When Squad Members are present within the playing enclosure subsequent to the officials' jurisdiction, they must be wearing their jerseys or have their numerals readily visible.
+Any player without their numeral readily visible must leave the playing enclosure. - d.
+Each half shall start with a kickoff. - e.
+Three minutes before the scheduled starting time, the referee shall toss a coin at midfield in the presence of not more than four field captains from each team and another game official, first designating the field captain of the visiting team to call the coin toss.
+Before the second half, the referee will obtain the teams' second-half options. - f.
 During the coin toss, each team shall remain in the area between the nineyard marks and its sideline or in the team area.
 The coin toss begins when the field captains leave the nine-yard marks and ends when the captains return to the nine-yard marks.

-PENALTY [d]-Five yards from the succeeding spot [S19].
+PENALTY [f]-Five yards from the succeeding spot [S19].

-- e.
+- g.
 The winner of the toss shall choose one of the following options: - 1.
 To designate which team shall kick off. - 2.
-To designate which goal line his team shall defend. - 3.
-To defer his selection to the second half. - f.
-The opponent shall then choose option 1 or 2 above, as available. - g.
-If the winner of the toss chooses option 3 above, then after the opponent's choice the winner selects the available option (1 or 2 above). - h.
-For the second half the loser of the toss3 or the winner who chooses option above shall choose option or above.
-The opponent then chooses the remaining available option.
+To designate which goal line their team shall defend. - 3.
+To defer their team's selection to the second half. - h.
+The opponent shall then choose option 1 or 2 above, as available. - i.
+If the winner of the toss chooses option 3 above, then after the opponent's choice the winner selects the available option (1 or 2 above). - j.
+For the second half the loser of the toss, or the winner who chooses option 3 above, shall choose option 1 or 2 above.
+The opponent then chooses the remaining available option